unitec-moodle/mdldevapp3_400/question/type/coderunner/Readme.md

 in the section [Miscellaneous tips](#miscellaneous-tips).

-An alternative approach is to compute the template parameters in the same language as that of the question, e.g. Python, Java etc. This can be done by setting the template parameter Preprocessor to your language of choice and writing a program in that language in the template parameters field.
-This is a powerful and still somewhat experimental method.
+An alternative approach is to compute the template parameters in an alternative language of your choice - one that is supported by the sandbox (Jobe) server, e.g. Python
+Java etc. You set the template parameter Preprocessor language to your chosen language and fill the template parameters field with a program in that language.
+The standard output from that program must be a JSON string containing all the required template parameters.
+This is a very powerful method and makes complex randomisation much easier than in Twig.

-Furthermore it suffers from a potentially major disadvantage.
+However, using a template preprocessor other than Twig suffers from one major disadvantage.
 The evaluation of the template parameters takes place on the sandbox server, and when a student starts a quiz, all their questions using this form of randomisation initiate a run on the sandbox server and cannot even be displayed until the run completes.
 If you are running a large test or exam, and students all start at the same time, there can be thousands of jobs hitting the sandbox server within a few seconds.
 This is almost certain to overload it!
 Caveat emptor!

-The approach should, however, be safe for lab and assignment use, when students are not all starting the quiz at the same time.
+Using a template preprocessor other than Twig should be safe for lab and assignment use, when students are not all starting the quiz at the same time.
+We have also used it cautiously in exams at the University of Canterbury with courses of a few hundred students, but have been careful to ensure that not too many questions in the exam use this randomisation method.
+We have also mitigated the sandbox server overload risk by spreading the exam start times for students over several minutes.
+Lastly, we have two separate 8-core sandbox (Jobe) servers to give us a high throughput.
+Multiple Jobe servers are supported by listing them all, separated by a semicolon, in the CodeRunner settings Jobe server URL field.

-If you still wish to use this approach , here's how to do it.
+If, despite the above warnings, you still wish to use this approach, here's how.

 #### The template parameter preprocessor program